Ashok172006/FullPotential/README.md

 * and forward button is pressed then we get the current wheel angle from encode callback and use it as initial angle and then turn it 45 degrees relatively clockwise w.r.t to initial angle since mode==0.
 * if parallel button is pressed same happens except in anticlockwise.
 * if samedir axis value isnt 0 and oppdir value is less than threshold then all wheels rotate with same direction and speed.
-* if oppdir value isnt 0 and samedir < threshold then fron wheels and back wheels rotate in opposite direction.
+* if oppdir value isnt 0 and samedir < threshold then front wheels and back wheels rotate in opposite direction.
 #### if steering is locked and full potential unlocked
 * we can control each wheel individually with different speeds based on the value of each wheel axes.